 That’s right.
 My screenwriting tip today is not about putting prose on the page, writing a query letter, or creating characters.
 The most overlooked ingredient of success is one’s own character.

 When you sit down to pitch an executive, you are selling yourself as much as you are your project.
 Be someone people want to be around.
 After all, it can take years to go through script development with a producer.
-If you’re difficult to work with, cling to your darlings like their a life raft on the Titanic, or don’t listen to notes objectively, you’ll be fired faster than Charlie Sheen can yell, “WINNER!”
+If you’re difficult to work with, cling to your darlings like they’re a life raft on the Titanic, or don’t listen to notes objectively, you’ll be fired faster than Charlie Sheen can yell, “WINNER!”
 But you won’t be winning at all.
 You’ll be fighting for writing credit with the cooperative, positive-attitude writer who replaces you.

 #PIMPtipoftheday: Don’t suck.